ycoady/UVic-Distributed-Systems/LAB8/README.md

 PART 1 (WARM UP):
 =================
-1. Login to a westgrid cluster (see below PART 2)
+1. Login to a westgrid cluster (see below PART 2).
 2. Upload mpi_test.c, mpi_mmul.c and mpilab.pbs
+	mpicc -o mpitest mpitest.c
 3. Compile mpi_test.c and run it using PBS (mpilab.pbs) on 4 nodes.